tradingview/documentation-guidelines/PineBlogPosts/README.md

 - Warn Alexander ahead of time and plan an approximate publishing date with him.
   Some periods are busier than others and there is a limit to the frequency of blog post publications.
 - Write a first draft of your post and share it with Luc so he can review it.
-- Ask Laurie to review the post's text.
+- Ask Tagatha to review the post's text.
 She keeps a spreadsheet to track requests:
   [TradingView: Edits tracker](https://docs.google.com/spreadsheets/d/1sNC7AuV1T3fafiXeM-YLASXi-j2uXOvGSslMPRbOpc8/edit#gid=0).
   Make an entry in it for your post.
 - Ask Veniamin to do the lead image and the screenshots that will appear in the post.